 - Mic and line coarse gain on the rotary switch instead of pots

 - 'Air' switch which induces inductor circuit for an open-sounding high end

 - VU meter calibration switchable between +4dBu and +18dBu

-- Compressor 'Blend' control allowing you to mix between compressed and uncompressed signal
+- The compressor 'Blend' control allows you to mix between compressed and uncompressed signal

 - Extra insert point, allowing EQ and dynamics to be split.

 The ISA 430 MkI uses the same digital card as the ISA 220.
 For the 430 MKII, a newer digital card was designed and it will not work with the MKI.

 The MKI digital board outputs AES on a balanced XLR connector and S/PDIF on an RCA phono jack and also on an optical connector.

 The MKII card supports 176.4 and 192KHz sample rates which the original card did not and the jitter figure and noise performance are slightly improved.

 The outputs are different too: a 9-pin D-sub connector outputs either AES or S/PIDIF and allows you to route a digital signal to a maximum of four different places.

 There is also ADAT 8 channel optical out and S/PDIF 2 channel optical out.